 Here’s what Craig had to say when we put our questions to him.

-When it comes to the practical implementation of Risk-Based Monitoring, where do you feel current best practice lies amongst different sizes of companies and CROs?
+When it comes to the practical implementation of Risk-Based Monitoring Processes and Software, where do you feel current best practice lies amongst different sizes of companies and CROs?

 Addressing what the current best practice is in terms of Risk-Based Monitoring is difficult because there is still a lack of widespread adoption across the industry, despite being advised by regulators to do just that.
 Think of faxes at your doctor’s office.
 Why is this still commonplace?
 Healthcare is notoriously slow to adopt technology into everyday practice—the Health Resources and Services Administration estimates a 10-15 year lag in implementation of computing capabilities versus other industries.
 Some colleagues in the industry are piloting Risk-Based Monitoring and I’ve seen examples of basic frameworks which rely on KRIs and identification of risks early on or during study start up.
 However, I have not seen clinical data interrogation and actions focused on sites and data that truly will have an impact on statistical validity and core conclusions of a trial.